unclebob/fitnesse/README.md

 ## Community

 Have a question that's not a feature request or bug report?
-[Join the Slack Community.](https://fitnesse-community-inviter.herokuapp.com/)
+[Join the Gitter Community.](https://gitter.im/fitnesse-org/fitnesse)

 ## Edge builds